jonaeth/ConcordiaNetwork/README.md

 The `Student` class is a very simple wrapper class for any neural model.

+### Useage

+The `Student` is instantiated the following way

 ```
 Student(neural_model, student_loss_function, optimizer)
 ```

+where

+- `neural_model` is a neural model object that you can specify,
+- `student_loss_function` is the function that the model should use to calculate the loss between its predictions and the true labels, and
+- `optimizer` is an optimizer of your choice.
+By default we set it to Adam with its default values.

 It is instantiated with a neural model of your choice.
 We have provided a couple of neural models, which you can find in `/Experiments/CollectiveActivity/NeuralNetworkModel`.
 Those are taken from the [Improved Actor Relation Graph based Group Activity Recognition](https://github.com/kuangzijian/Improved-Actor-Relation-Graph-based-Group-Activity-Recognition) repo.

+### Methods

+The student has the following methods:

+* `__str__` which prints the model to the terminal,
+* `write_model_to_file` which prints the model to a specified file,
+* `fit` backpropagates the loss to the model, and
+* `predict` which for some input predicts the labels.
+It outputs the predictions as a loss as several tasks can be given to the neural network.
+For example, in the collective activity task, the neural model predicts both individual actions as well as group actions.

 ## Concordia-Network

 The $ConcordiaNetwork class combines the two solvers.
 Firstly, it takes the outputs of the